IgniparousTempest/south-african-media-bias/README.md

 `auxiliary/json_diff.py` compares two .json files and prints differences.
 Useful if you have two scrapes of the same site and want to compare them before merging.

 `auxiliary/json_merge.py` merges two .json files and prints them to a new file.
 Useful if you have a new scrape to merge with an older one.
 This shouldn't really be necessary.

+## Thoughts and Future Work

+The discontinuous vote share function I have used in the results, may be the wrong approach, a continuous straight line or a spline may be a better approach.
+Voter sentiment is not discreet, but continuous.
+This may be a better way to moddel voter sentiment.